-- (1) The clerk Register of Attorney Neutrals.
-The Clerk of the court Court, with the cooperation and assistance of the Alternative Dispute Resolution Committee, shall establish and maintain a register of qualified attorneys who have agreed to serve as neutrals under this rule.
+(1) Register of Attorney Neutrals.
+The Clerk of Court, with the cooperation and assistance of the Alternative Dispute Resolution Committee, shall establish and maintain a register of qualified attorneys who have agreed to serve as neutrals under this rule.
 The attorneys so registered shall be approved by the court from lists of qualified attorneys at law, who are members of the bar of this court, have a physical office within the geographic boundaries of the Western District of Washington, and who are recommended by the Alternative Dispute Resolution Committee.
-The Alternative Dispute Resolution Committee shall request the county bar associations within the geographical boundaries of the district to cooperate with the Committee in obtaining well-qualified attorneys for the register. - (2) Eligibility.
-To qualify for service as a neutral inclusion and continued maintenance on the register of neutrals under this rule, an attorney shall certify that he or she:
+The Alternative Dispute Resolution

+Committee shall request the county bar associations within the geographical boundaries of the district to cooperate with the Committee in obtaining well-qualified attorneys for the register.

+(2) Eligibility.
+To qualify for inclusion and continued maintenance on the register of neutrals under this rule, an attorney shall certify that he or she:

-- (A) Hashas been a member of the bar of a federal district court for at least seven years or has had at least seven years of judicial experience; - (B) Isis a member of the bar of the United States District Court for the Western District of Washington and has a physical office within the geographic boundaries of the Western District of Washington;
+(A) has been a member of the bar of a federal district court for at least seven years or has had at least seven years of judicial experience;

+(B) is a member of the bar of the United States District Court for the Western District of Washington and has a physical office within the geographic boundaries of the Western District of Washington;

-- (C) Hashas devoted a substantial portion of his or her practice to litigation; and - (D) Hashas met such training requirement as the court may direct by general order-; - (E) Agreeagrees to accept appointment to serve as a neutral on a pro bono basis when appropriate.
-Refusal to accept at least one pro bono appointment per year, if appropriate.
+(C) has devoted a substantial portion of his or her practice to litigation;

+(D) has met such training requirement as the court may direct by general order;

+(E) agrees to accept appointment to serve as a neutral on a pro bono basis when appropriate.
+Refusal to accept at least one pro bono appointment per year, if requested to do so, may result in the removal of the attorney from the register of neutrals; and (F) recertifies every three years that he or she continues to meet the eligibility requirements of this rule and has served as a pro bono mediator at least once during each calendar year or that he or she was not asked to do so.

-- (3) If all parties so agree, the court may appoint a neutral who is not listed in the register.
-(4) The Alternative Dispute Resolution Committee shall assist the court in determining requested to do so, may result in the removal of the attorney from the register of neutrals; and (F) recertifies every three years that he or she continues to meet the eligibility requirements of this rule and has served as a pro bono mediator at least once during each calendar year or that he or she was not asked to do so. - (3) Alternative Dispute Resolution Committee.
-The Alternative Dispute Resolution Committee shall assist the court in determining that the register of qualified attorneys is duly maintained and, that such attorneys have certified that they have necessary training and/or experience as required by the rule, and that such attorneys are in compliance with LCR 39.1(b)(2). - (4) (5) Disclosure Requirement.
+(3) Alternative Dispute Resolution Committee.
+The Alternative Dispute Resolution Committee shall assist the court in determining that the register of qualified attorneys is duly maintained, that such attorneys have certified that they have necessary training and/or experience as required by the rule, and that such attorneys are in compliance with LCR 39.1(b)(2).

+(4) Disclosure Requirement.
 Neutrals serving under this rule should disclose any interest or relationship likely to affect their impartiality or that might reasonably create an appearance that they are biased against one party or favorable to another.
-When parties, with knowledge of such disclosures, nevertheless desire a particular neutral to serve and affirmatively waive such disclosures, the neutral may serve; provided, however, that nothing in this provision shall affect the obligations of any district judge or magistrate judge under 28 U.S.C. § 455. - (5) (6) Neutrals Compensation and Mediation Without Charge.
+When parties, with knowledge of such disclosures, nevertheless desire a particular neutral to serve and affirmatively waive such disclosures, the neutral may serve; provided, however, that nothing in this provision shall affect the obligations of any district judge or magistrate judge under 28 U.S.C. § 455.

+(5) Compensation and Mediation Without Charge.
 Unless otherwise ordered by the court, neutrals serving under this rule shall be eligible to receive compensation for their services and reimbursement for expenses incurred, either as agreed upon by the parties or within limits set by the court, subject to regulations approved by the Judicial Conference of the United States and/or the Administrative Office of the United States Courts.
-Notwithstanding the foregoing, the parties may agree in writing to provide additional compensation to neutrals Parties may contact any neutral from the register and request that he or she conduct the mediation without compensation.
+Parties may contact any neutral from the register and request that he or she conduct the mediation without compensation.
 Parties may also submit a request for pro bono mediation to the Alternative Dispute Resolution Committee using the form available on the court's website.